Rigid elastic solids in relativity: Which is the true rigid solid?

 In this case we have, to quadratic order,

 and so

 Substituting into the Lagrangian \eqref{rigidL}, one can read off the speed $c_T$ of the transverse waves:

-Note that this speed does not depend on the compression factor $n_2$ along the $yy$-axis, that is, the direction of oscillation of the transverse waves.
+Note that this speed does not depend on the contraction factor $n_2$ along the $yy$-axis, that is, the direction of oscillation of the transverse waves.
 It is interesting to note that for the Brotas solid ($a_1=\frac{\rho_0}8$) we have

-and so the transverse speed of sound also does not depend on the compression factor $n_3$ along the $zz$-axis, in agreement with the idea that the energy density variations for compressions in orthogonal directions should be independent for this material.
+and so the transverse speed of sound also does not depend on the contraction factor $n_3$ along the $zz$-axis, in agreement with the idea that the energy density variations for dilations in orthogonal directions should be independent for this material.